How to play Spiteful Bank

 Starting a game:

-The player who wins the toss must begin the game by moving any aces from the Tableau to the Center Foundation.
+The player who goes first must begin the game by moving any aces from the Tableau to the Center Foundation.
 Normal game play then begins.

 Move Order: